LeshaTat/passdapp/README.md

 `npm install`

-Make configuration file with credentials for algorand node and alogrand account (freshly generated at first run).
+Make configuration file with credentials for an Algorand node and an Alogrand account (freshly generated at first run).

 `python config_purestake.py <TOKEN>`